 This way, I can check anything pertinent that can be addressed during school or office hours, without disrupting my morning routine.

-My favorite meditations right now are the ones on loving-kindness, through the Positivity Resonance website.
-These free meditations not only help to deepen my awareness, they also set my mood for the rest of the day.
+My favorite meditations right now are the ones on loving-kindness, based on mindfulness practices.
+Meditations not only help to deepen my awareness, but they also set my mood for the rest of the day.